In this series…

 - We try to answer the unanswered questions of Game of Thrones season 8.

 The common misconception about these big “ranked” lists is that they are easy.
 That the author just slapped them together as a piece of clickbait, throwing items in unexpected places to get a rise out of people.
 That might be how they make lists like this elsewhere, but not here.
 The most arduous work in ranking every episode of Game of Thrones was the preparation and the creation of the actual rankings.
 In the two weeks that I spent just creating the list, I revisited these episodes, consulted with fellow Thrones bloggers, and poured over my methodology.
 Game of Thrones is a show I care about a great deal, so ranking its episodes is something I take very seriously.

-My ranking methodology emphasizes three qualities: Entertainment value and narrative productivity; Lasting Power and importance to the rest of the story; and an episode’s ability to illicit a response that further elevated Game of Thrones’ popularity.
-The final list is meticulously crafted and considered, from 50-to–1.
+My ranking methodology emphasizes three qualities: Entertainment value and narrative productivity; Lasting Power and importance to the rest of the story; and an episode’s ability to elicit a response that further elevated Game of Thrones’ popularity.

 It’s also clear that those most famous episode 9s remain the champions of their respective seasons, for the most part.
 Some directors stand out — David Nutter and Alan Taylor.
 And writers on the show whose episodes are on the weaker end of the spectrum — the likes of Dave Hill and Bryan Cogman (the latter having one glaring exception).
 Are these my biases at work, or the product forcing each episode to stand on its own?
 It’s a chicken and egg scenario, for sure.